Initiatives and Projects

 Ol Pejeta works side by side the surrounding community.
 In 2020, this included the provision of laptops to final year students with an offline data studio and solar power to keep them charged.
 A big part of the relationship with the community remains as an essential human-wildlife conflict mitigation strategy.

-Princes Trust Australia’s vision is a sustainable future for Australia, where young people, military families, and communities thrive.
+The King's Trust Australia vision is a sustainable future for Australia, where young people, military families, and communities thrive.

 Their projects mainly focus on transitioning the veteran community into self-employment, inspiring young Australians to thrive in the new world of work and helping communities to create better places to live.